-TRASHY BUSINESS: Refuse is strewn across a concert grounds in England.
-Atwood Lake Amphitheater in Mineral City, Ohio, is making the task of handling concert waste public-facing.
-(Getty Images)
+TRASHY BUSINESS: Atwood Lake Amphitheater in Mineral City, Ohio, is making the task of handling concert waste public-facing, with the help of the nonprofit group Rural Action.
+(Courtesy Rural Action)

 Demonstration sorting could well catch attention